rfieve/binary-search-tree/README.md

 # 🌳 binary-tree

-A bunch of TypeScript functions to work with binary trees and arrays of any types.
+A bunch of TypeScript utility functions to work with binary trees and arrays of any types, with a functional-programming approach.

 ## Usage